JSlusark/minishell/README.md

     This includes command names, filenames, options and any other meta characters besides the ones mentioned above (the project is called Minishell for a reason, it does not implement all shell features).
     During the `ARG` scan:

-    Quotes (`'`, `"`) are immediately processed as one single `ARG` token, even if it contains whitespaces or special characters.
+    -   Quotes (`'`, `"`) are immediately processed as one single `ARG` token, even if it contains whitespaces or special characters.
 An odd number of quotes will result in an error, as the parser expects them to be balanced.

-    Environment variables are also already handled at this stage, so if the input contains `$VAR` or `$?`, they are replaced with their values from the environment or shell state, unless they are inside single quotes.
+    -   Environment variables are also already handled at this stage, so if the input contains `$VAR` or `$?`, they are already replaced with their values at this stage (unless they are inside single quotes).

-For a a more detailed overview on how our tokenizer works, you can uncomment the code at line 42 in `srcs/parser/main.c`:
+For a more detailed overview on how our tokenizer works, you can uncomment the code at line 42 in `srcs/parser/main.c`:

 ```
 print_tokens(tokens);